(Disclosure: Some of the links below may be affiliate links)

 On average, in 2017, people in Switzerland saved 1428 CHF per month.

-On the other, we are saving much more than per month.
+On the other hand, we are saving much more than that per month.
 On average, we easily save 5000 CHF per month.
 Even though we have a high income, we are quite frugal.
-And we are not spending as much as some people with lower income.
+And we are not spending as much as some people with lower incomes.